Art Cures Incubation Course

 - Weekly Zoom Classes to develop work and gather creative and somatic resources

 - Creative Mentoring Sessions to meet your creative goals without the fear that can block progress

 - Supervised ‘Lab’ Time to stay grounded and supported while taking risks in art-making

 - Private Facebook Group for connection and community support

 - Guest Presenters/Artists to enhance your learning and inspire you to new heights

 - Assignments to keep you engaged and making progress

-Online Zoom Classes: Fridays, 10-11:30 am with an Opening and Closing Retreat on Friday, February 5th and Friday, April 30th, 10am – 1pm.
-All Classes are Pacific Time.
+Online Zoom Classes: Fridays, September 17 – December 10th.
+Regular times, 10-11:30am.
+Opening, Mid-Course and Closing Retreat, 10am – 1pm.
+All Classes are Pacific Time, (No class on Friday, November 26th).
 Find the class time in your specific time zone here.

 Note: If you can’t be present for a class, a recording will be available.

 Embracing Your Life/Art Material